 The ordinary civil procedure can be used for disputed and undisputed claims.
 You will then have to present your case in the court in Switzerland (Friedensrichter), where a judgment will be made on the payment conflict.
 The disadvantage, however, is that this procedure is relatively expensive.

-Advantages of debt collection in Switzerland
+International debt collection laws in Switzerland

-- Collection throughout Switzerland
+- Highest collection rate throughout Switzerland